h2non/resizr/README.md

 Behind the scenes it's powered by [libvips](https://github.com/jcupitt/libvips) and [bimg](https://github.com/h2non/bimg).

+`resizr` is currently used in production processing thoundands of images per day.

 ## Rationale

 I just created this to cover a very particular need.